healthrx.com

 Could Rybelsus be used for childhood obesity if a child is under 12?

-Is there an ongoing clinical trial of oral semaglutide in children under 12?
+Has oral semaglutide been studied in children under 12?

 How does childhood type 2 diabetes differ from adult type 2 diabetes?